If you’re a content marketer in a boring niche, it can be difficult to drive lots of eyeballs to your content.

 However, people share content to say something about themselves.
 They want to share information that makes them look smart, good, funny, controversial, or insightful.

-So if you’re operating a business and blog in a traditionally considered boring niche, how can you get your readers to actually share your stuff?
+So if you’re operating a business and blog in a traditionally considered boring niche, how can you get your readers to actually share your stuff… and ultimately produce viral posts?

 I’ve been successfully using a technique that I call The Datatainment Method to tackle this problem.
 I have applied this method multiple times and every time it has delivered.